TotoB12/minecraft/README.md

-# PrecisionClient-Static
+# TotoB12-Static
- The static web files for Precision Client
+ The static web files for TotoB12 Client